juju/juju/README.md

     go help get

-At this point you will have the bzr working copy of the `juju` source at `$GOPATH/github.com/juju/juju`.
+At this point you will have the git local repository of the `juju` source at `$GOPATH/github.com/juju/juju`.
 The source for any dependent packages will also be available inside `$GOPATH`.
-You can use `bzr pull`, or the less convenient `go get -u github.com/juju/juju/...` to update the source from time to time.
+You can use `git pull --rebase`, or the less convenient `go get -u github.com/juju/juju/...` to update the source from time to time.
 If you want to know more about contributing to `juju`, please read the `CONTRIBUTING` companion to this file.